Uttam1916/DayCast/SETUP.md

 3. Location format is correct (city name or lat,lon)
 4. No typos in API key

-### "AI evaluation failing / returning generic response"
+### "Weather data missing / Weather API failing"

 **Check:**
-1. OPENAI_API_KEY is set
+1. OWM_KEY is set in `.env`
-2. API key has credits/payment method attached
+2. API key is active and not rate-limited
-3. Check OpenAI usage dashboard
-4. App will fallback to heuristic scoring if AI unavailable
+3. Location format is correct (city name or lat,lon)
+4. No typos in API key

+### "Suggestions not showing / Generic evaluation"

+**Note:** AI evaluation currently uses heuristic scoring (rule-based evaluation based on weather conditions and task preferences)

 ### "Frontend not loading / Blank page"